-If you have documents, images, or artifacts that you believe would complement our collection, please tell us about them by completing the online form below.
+If you have documents, images or artifacts that you believe would complement our collection, please tell us about them by completing the online form below.
 Please do not send unsolicited original materials to the Museum.

 What makes a good donation candidate?
-A strong Lake County connection makes an item a good fit for the museum’s collections.
+A strong Lake County connection makes an item a good fit for the Museum’s collections.
 What is the item’s story?
 Who used it?
 Was it used and/or made in Lake County?

 All potential donations are evaluated by a museum curator, who may contact you with follow-up questions.
 Donations are then reviewed by the Collections Committee made up of museum staff.
 If the committee decides that the materials will strengthen the collections, the donation is presented to the Lake County Forest Preserves’ Operations Committee for final approval.

-Complete Collections Inquiry Form
+Complete a Collections Inquiry Form

 Teich Family Reading Room